• Skip to primary navigation

 Add ¼ cup hemp seeds - stir these directly into the mixture.

-This vegan baked oatmeal can be stored in the fridge in an airtight container for up to one week.
+Storage - Can be stored in the fridge in an airtight container for up to one week.
 Slice into pieces after cooling, store and reheat as needed.
-(Can be eaten at room temperature or heated.)

 It can also be frozen - allow the baked oatmeal to cool, cut into pieces and store in an airtight bag/container.
 Do not freeze past 3 months.